ruslanlap/PowerToysRun-VideoDownloader/README.md

 > ⚠️ **Technical Note:** Muxed streams are deprecated by YouTube and are not guaranteed to be available for every video.
 If possible, avoid relying on them too much and instead perform muxing manually using the provided audio-only and video-only streams.

+> Note: Starting with v1.0.10, subtitle and metadata features were removed to improve speed and reliability for most users and videos.
+If you need subtitles, please use v1.0.9.

 <div align="center">
 <p align="center">
   <img src="assets/logo.png" width="200" alt="Plugin Logo" alt="logo">